Skip to main content

 Understanding how the component is structured is the key to create your app in the best way possible.
 When you go into a component (by clicking the thumbnail or its name Bracket), you can see the code (right) that generates the preview (left):

-On the right side of the code (right), you find:
+On the right side of the code (right), you can find the following tabs:

-- PARAMETERS to generate configurators with parameters that can modify the model.
+• PARAMETERS - To generate configurators with parameters that can modify the component.

 2. Modify Model